Ingle Farm

 AreaSearch assessment of residential approval activity sees Ingle Farm among the top 30% of areas assessed nationwide

+New building activity comprised 92.0% standalone homes and 8.0% attached dwellings, sustaining Ingle Farm's suburban identity with a concentration of family homes suited to buyers seeking space.
 With around 160 people per dwelling approval, Ingle Farm exhibits characteristics of a low density area.
-Population forecasts project an increase of 1,169 residents by 2041.
-If current development rates continue, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Population forecasts indicate that Ingle Farm will gain 1,169 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development